 F-6 TEST PROCEDURE

 F-6.1 Once the sealant is fully cured, gently wrap the loose end of the wire mesh screen and bend back.
-Using a razor knife, provide a fresh cut along the sealant to the substrate interface (see Fig. 8)
+Using a razor knife, provide a fresh cut along the sealant to the substrate interface (see Fig. 8).

 F-6.2 Place the test specimen in the tensile testing machine with the substrate secured to the fixe member and the loose end of the wire mesh screen secured to the movable member at an angle of 180° (see Fig. 9).